-- For the CANs, LEAP researchers engaged in a series of focus groups and meetings with various stakeholders, where data included transcribed interviews and field notes. - Early in the process, we convened six focus groups to discuss what kinds of data would be useful to community partners and members1.
-The interviews were recorded and transcribed and helped inform early DAC meetings. - Later in the timeline, LEAP researchers organized more formal CAN meetings: First by engaging already existing groups,
+- For the DAC meetings, we collected feedback forms at various points during the LEAP convenings, and we kept detailed field notes of conversations at each meeting.
+Whenever possible, we used multiple notetakers to capture small group discussions. - For the CANs, LEAP researchers engaged in a series of focus groups and meetings with various stakeholders, where data included transcribed interviews and field notes. - Early in the process, we convened six focus groups to discuss what kinds of data would be useful to community partners and members2.
+The interviews were recorded and transcribed and helped inform early DAC meetings. - Later in the timeline, LEAP researchers organized more formal CAN meetings: First by engaging already existing groups, such as the Community Action for Healthy